Second Sunday in Lent

 Step 6: Final Prognosis (External Solution) : The Hope of Generations

 God delivered Abraham from the plight of having to choose between God and God’s promise.
 And, in Christ, God has delivered us from the same impossible choice.
 Saved by Christ (who is both Son and ram) we are delivered into a new life that is meant as gift–not just for our generation, but for every generation.
 So the God of Abraham, who also became known as the God of Isaac and Jacob, is the hope of ours and every new generation in Christ.
-And, as inheritors of God’s promise enfleshed in Christ, we look for new, vital ways to bequeath the very Gift and Giver we have received, so that God is know as the God of Lori, and Bill, and Carol, and [fill your name in here]!
+And, as inheritors of God’s promise enfleshed in Christ, we look for new, vital ways to bequeath the very Gift and Giver we have received, so that God is know as the God of Lori, and Bill, and Carol, and !